Errorname/prisma-multi-tenant/docs/Getting_Started.md

 prisma-multi-tenant init
 ```

+> Note: You can either use the command line `prisma-multi-tenant` or its alias: `pmt`.
+Example: `pmt init`

 Running this command will do the following:

-1. Install `prisma-multi-tenant` locally in your app _(in order to use the library)_
+1. Installs `@prisma-multi-tenant/client` in your app
-2. Prompt for the management datasource (provider and url)
+2. Prompts for the management datasource url
-3. Update the `prisma/.env` file with the management's provider and url
+3. Updates the `prisma/.env` file with the management's url
-4. Generate PrismaClient (for tenants & management)
+4. Generates PrismaClient (for tenants & management)
-5. Set up the management datasource
+5. Sets up the management datasource
-6. Create first tenant based on the `DATABASE_URL` env variable
+6. Creates first tenant based on the `DATABASE_URL` env variable
-7. Create an example script (`multi-tenancy-example.js`)
+7. Creates an example script (`multi-tenancy-example.js`)

-> Note: Make sure you are using `DATABASE_URL` in your schema.prisma
+> Note: Make sure you are using `DATABASE_URL` in the default datasource of your schema.prisma file

 ## 3. Add a new tenant